DavidKaczmarek92/WebInsights/web-insights-api/README.md

 ./gradlew bootRun
 ```

-Run spring boot with hot swapping:

-Run this command in the separate terminal window.
+To run spring boot with hot swapping you need to use this commands in the separate terminal window:

 ```sh
 gradle -t classes